Vitamin C is an essential vitamin, meaning your body can’t produce it. Yet, it has many roles and has been linked to impressive health benefits.

 It’s incredibly painful and involves inflammation of the joints, especially those of the big toes.
 People with gout experience swelling and sudden, severe attacks of pain (

 Gout symptoms appear when there is too much uric acid in the blood.
 Uric acid is a waste product produced by the body.
 At high levels, it may crystallize and deposit in the joints.

 Interestingly, several studies have shown that vitamin C may help reduce uric acid in the blood and, as a result, protect against gout attacks.

-For example, a study of 1,387 men found that people who consumed the most vitamin C had significantly lower blood levels of uric acid than those who consumed the least (
+For example, a study including 1,387 men found that those who consumed the most vitamin C had significantly lower blood levels of uric acid than those who consumed the least (

-Another study followed 46,994 healthy men over 20 years to see if vitamin C intake was linked to developing gout.
-Interestingly, people who took a vitamin C supplement had a 44% lower gout risk (
+Another study followed 46,994 healthy men over 20 years to determine whether vitamin C intake was linked to developing gout.
+It found that people who took a vitamin C supplement had a 44% lower gout risk (

-Additionally, an analysis of 13 clinical studies found that taking a vitamin C supplement over 30 days significantly reduced blood uric acid, compared to a placebo (
+Additionally, an analysis of 13 studies found that taking a vitamin C supplement over 30 days significantly reduced blood uric acid, compared with a placebo (

-While there appears to be a strong link between vitamin C intake and uric acid levels, more studies on the impact of vitamin C on gout are needed.
+While there appears to be a strong link between vitamin C intake and uric acid levels, more studies on the effects of vitamin C on gout are needed.

 Iron is an important nutrient that has a variety of functions in the body.
-It is essential for making red blood cells and transporting oxygen throughout the body.
+It’s essential for making red blood cells and transporting oxygen throughout the body.

 This is especially useful for people on a meat-free diet, as meat is a major source of iron.